indimail/indimail-virtualdomains/.github/README-indimail.md

 6. Nothing prevents a user from writing a shell script to set environment variables before calling any of indimail-mta programs.
 If you are familiar with UNIX, you will know how to set them.

-NOTE: It is trivial to display the environment variable that would be set for your service by using the envdir command along with the env command
+NOTE: It is trivial to display the environment variable that would be set for your service by using the envdir command along with the env command.
+In fact this is what the `svctool --print-variables --service-name=xxxx` or `minisvc --print-variables --service-name=xxx` do.

 ```
 # Display environment variables set for defaultqueue
+#
 $ envdir -c /etc/indimail/control/defaultqueue env
 USE_FSYNC=
 QUEUE_START=1